pluralsh/documentation/pages/operations/cost-management.md

 ### Node Sizing at Scale

 If you deploy a lot of applications and resources, you may start seeing cost go up faster than expected due to the fixed cost of installing Kubernetes and its services on every node.
+This fixed Kubernetes tax per node varies based on your cloud provider.
+Essentially, if a small node is used, it will be a higher percentage of your usage than a large node, making the cost differences more evident at large scale with small node sizes.

 To control this, it is recommended that you increase your node sizes to accommodate more resources and applications per node, reducing the amount of times you're paying the fixed cost for running Kubernetes.
-Learn how to modify your node types [here](./cluster-configuration.md).
+Learn how to modify your node types [here](https://docs.plural.sh/operations/cluster-configuration#modifying-node-types).

 ## Kubecost